RetroReversing/retroReversing/pages/switch/SwitchFileFormats.md

 {% include link-to-other-site-text.html title="XCI-Cutter - A tool to remove unused space from XCI-Dumps" url="https://github.com/Destiny1984/XCI-Cutter" word1="XCI-Cutter" word2="XCI-Cutter" color1="wisteria" color2="midnight" description="You can remove this extra space with a tool such as XCI-Cutter" number="2"  %}

 ### XCI File Format
-{% include link-to-other-site-text.html title="XCI File Format Spec" url="https://switchbrew.org/w/index.php?title=Gamecard_Format" word1="XCI Format" word2="Gamecard" color1="belize" color2="midnight" description="If you are interested in the internals of the file format, the site `SwitchBrew` was an excellent page with what each byte represents" number="3"  %}
+{% include link-to-other-site-text.html title="XCI File Format Spec" url="https://switchbrew.org/w/index.php?title=Gamecard_Format" word1="XCI Format" word2="Gamecard" color1="belize" color2="midnight" description="If you are interested in the internals of the file format, the site `SwitchBrew` has an excellent page with what each byte represents" number="3"  %}

 ## NSP - Nintendo Submission Package
 NSP files is the format for games downloaded from the Switch EShop, similar to .apk on Android or .app on iOS.